Alpkant/ITUACM18-AndroidProgrammingStudyGroup/README.md

 [TryKotlin](try.kotlinlang.org) - If you want to try kotlin without any installation or if you want to practice [Android Studio](https://developer.android.com/studio/) Offical download adress of the Android Studio [Android Developers](https://developer.android.com/docs/) First website that you will need while developing applications

+# Suggested Readings
+Will be added at each week..